-[42][40]
+Benchmarking metaWRAP on real metagenomes

+MetaWRAP’s performance was also assessed with real WMG Illumina paired read sequencing data, using representative metagenomic data sets from water, gut, and soil microbiomes.
+The water data set was from a brackish water survey, which investigated the seasonal dynamics and biogeography of the surface bacterioplankton in the Baltic Sea [42].
+This dataset included 36 samples for a total of 196Gbp of sequencing data.
+The gut data set came from the Metagenomic of the Human Intestinal Tract (MetaHIT) survey, which sequenced the gut microbiota from volunteers across Europe to explore the diversity and drivers in individual gut microbiome composition.
+[40].
+The benchmarking dataset consisted of 50 samples for a total of 144Gbp of sequencing data.The soil data came from sequencing the highly diverse grassland soil microbial communities from Angelo Coastal Reserve, CA [27].
+This dataset consisted of 6 samples for a total of 481Gbp of sequencing data.

+Samples from each microbiome type were pre-processed through the metaWRAP-Read_qc module to trim reads and remove human contamination, and the Kraken module was used to obtain the taxonomic profile of the communities.
+The water samples were dominated by Proteobacteria, the gut samples were dominated by Bacteroidetes, and the soil samples comprised of a wide variety of Proteobacteria and Actinobacteria (Figure 3 and Additional file 8).

 Bin_refinement improved bin predictions in real data

-MetaWRAP was also benchmarked against real metagenomic data, using water, gut, and soil microbiome WGS data sets.
-The water data set was from a brackish water survey of the Baltic Sea [41] and included 36 samples for a total of 196Gbp of sequence.
-The gut data set came from the Metagenomic of the Human Intestinal Tract (MetaHIT) survey [39] and consisted of 50 samples and a total of 144Gbp.
-The soil data set was from grassland soil microbial communities from Angelo Coastal Reserve [27] and included 6 samples for a total of 481Gbp of sequencing data.

-Samples from each microbiome type were pre-processed through the metaWRAP-Read_qc module to trim reads and remove human contamination, and the Kraken module was used to obtain the taxonomic profile of the communities (Additional file 8: Community taxonomy).
-The water samples were dominated by Alphaproteobacteria and Actinobacteria, the gut samples were dominated by Bacteroidetes and Clostridia, and the soil samples comprised of a wide variety of Proteobacteria and Terrabacteria (Figure 3).

-The quality-controlled reads were then co-assembled with the metaWRAP-Assembly module and the assemblies binned with metaBAT2 Maxbin2, and CONCOCT using the metaWRAP-Binning module.
+The quality-controlled reads from the representative metagenomic data sets were then co-assembled with the metaWRAP-Assembly module and the assemblies binned with metaBAT2 Maxbin2, and CONCOCT using the metaWRAP-Binning module.
 The resulting three bin sets for each microbiome type were consolidated with DAS_Tool, Binning_refiner, and metaWRAP-Bin_refinement, and the completion and contamination of the resulting bins were evaluated with CheckM (Figure 3).
 Across the original binning software, metaBAT2 consistently produced the best sets of bins when compared to MaxBin2 and CONCOCT, with 202, 146, and 88 acceptable quality bins (comp ≥ 50%, cont ≤ 10%) in water, gut, and soil samples, respectively.
 MaxBin2 had 151, 98, and 40 bins, and CONCOCT 65, 121, and 39 bins.
 Despite incorporating all the binning methods, DAS_Tool was unable to improve the original bin sets, producing 198, 130, and 63 acceptable quality bins in water, gut, and soil samples, respectively.
 DAS_Tool performed relatively well at higher bin completion ranges (≥ 80%), although at the expense of increased contamination.
 Binning_refiner performed similarly, with 206, 138, and 83 bins in water, gut, and soil data sets, respectively.
 The bins from Binning_refiner were less complete, but also had significantly lower contamination than bins in the original bin sets.
 MetaWRAP’s Bin_refinement module produced 235, 175, and 134 acceptable quality bins in water, gut, and soil samples, respectively, significantly outperforming all other tested approaches.
 The module uses Binning_refiner in its pipeline to hybridize the input bin sets, and then choses the best version of each bin from the original and hybridized sets.
 Because the Bin_refinement module leverages the strength of Binning_refiner but still has a collapsing step similar to DAS_Tool, it is able to match DAS_Tool’s high completion rankings, while retaining the low contamination rankings of Binning_refiner.
 Overall, MetaWRAP consistently produced the highest quality bin sets in all the tested metagenomic data sets, which ranged greatly in diversity, taxonomic composition, and sequencing depths.